NanoComp/meep/doc/docs/FAQ.md

 For a list of published works which have used Meep, see the Google Scholar citation page for Meep's [technical reference](https://scholar.google.com/scholar?cites=17712807607104508775) as well as the [subpixel smoothing reference](https://scholar.google.com/scholar?cites=410731148689673259).

+### Can I access Meep in the public cloud?

+Meep is available preinstalled on Ubuntu on Amazon Web Services (AWS) Elastic Compute Cloud (EC2) as a free [Amazon Machine Image (AMI)](https://aws.amazon.com/marketplace/pp/B01KHWH0AS).
+To access this AMI, follow these [instructions](http://www.simpetus.com/launchsims.html).

 Installation
 ------------